The ARJE offers a number of services to congregations.

 The ARJE participates in a publication entitled, Guidelines for Educator/Congregational Relationships which can help a congregation and educator define a positive and supportive working relationship.
 These guidelines are available, without charge, to all URJ congregations.

 You can enrich the quality of the Reform Jewish education in your school by using The ARJE’s Accreditation and Consultation program which provides a basic, standard set of criteria for evaluating congregational schools.
 These criteria can be used by educators and education committees as a starting point for their own long-range planning.
 Congregations may also choose to pay a fee in order to invite experts to visit and evaluate their school in cooperation with their school committee and educator.
-Contact Marlene Myerson and Melanie Cole Goldberg, ARJE Accreditation Committee Chairs.
+Contact Marlene Myerson, ARJE Accreditation Committee Chair.

 Continuous professional development is vital to any quality educational program.
 ARJE offers extensive professional development for its educators.
 This includes frequent opportunities for increasing professional skills through high-caliber workshops and study sessions at annual conferences and kallot, contact with other creative colleagues and access to the latest advances in Jewish education.